Shopping Center, Retail & Grocery Security Guards in Los Angeles: Protect Your Tenants, Shoppers & Property

 Evening and night shifts.
 Once stores start closing, the job shifts to parking lot patrols, closing procedures, and after-hours perimeter checks.
 This is when break-ins, vandalism, and trespassing happen.
 Night guards need to be alert, thorough, and comfortable working alone.
 They are checking every door, every gate, every dark corner of the lot.
 A break-in that happens on an overnight shift with no guard costs you far more than the guard would have.

 Most of our shopping center clients start with evening and weekend coverage, then add daytime shifts once they see the difference it makes.
-We will walk your center with you and recommend a schedule based on your actual risk profile — not a cookie-cutter package.
+For most centers we can scope coverage virtually using the quote tool and 27 years of experience.
+For larger or multi-anchor centers we walk the property in person to recommend a schedule based on your actual risk profile, not a cookie-cutter package.

 What Property Managers Should Expect from Their Security Team